Dhanu227/Dhanu227/README.md

 ![Git](https://img.shields.io/badge/-Git-F05032?logo=git&logoColor=white)
 ![GitHub](https://img.shields.io/badge/-GitHub-181717?logo=github&logoColor=white)

+## 🙏 Thank You for Visiting!
+Thanks for taking the time to check out my profile!
+If you’d like to collaborate or chat about data science, feel free to reach out.
+I’m always open to new ideas and discussions.

 <!--
 **Dhanu227/Dhanu227** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.